docker/docs/configuration.md

 ## Overview

-This page will help you properly configure Docker Trusted Registry  so it can run in your environment.
+Use this documentation to  configure Docker Trusted Registry  so it can run in your environment.

-Start with Docker Trusted Registry loaded in your browser and click  "Settings" in the global nav bar at the top of the page to view configuration options.
-You'll see menus organizing the options for configuring:
+Start with Docker Trusted Registry loaded in your browser and select  "Settings" in the global nav bar at the top of the page to view configuration options.
+You see menus organizing the options for configuring:

-* General Settings (ports, proxies, etc.)
+* General Settings (for example, ports and proxies)
 * Security settings
 * Storage settings
 * Your Docker Trusted Registry license